Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Applications to the Health Professionals Follow-up Study

-Next, we proceeded with the mediation analysis.
-We considered the mediation measures on the log-hazard ratio scale for physical activity changing from the lower quartile to the upper quartile of the diary-based METs$\cdot$h$\cdot$wk$^{-1}$, conditional on the median levels of the confounding variables.
-Table \ref{tab:hpfs} presents the estimated mediation measures from ORC1, ORC2, RRC, and the unadjusted approach.
-For the RRC, we considered equally-spaced split points with $K=2$ intervals.
-When $K\geq 3$, the sample size in the last risk set was smaller than 42, which is not sufficient for providing a stable estimate for the measurement error model \eqref{e_aamwt} given the large number of confounders that need to be considered in the analysis.
+We considered the mediation effect measures on the log-hazard ratio scale for a change in physical activity from the lower quartile to the upper quartile of the diary-based METs$\cdot$h$\cdot$wk$^{-1}$, conditional on the median levels of the confounding variables.
+Table \ref{tab:hpfs} (Panel A) presents the estimated mediation effect measures from ORC1, ORC2, RRC, and the uncorrected approaches, based on the approximate mediation effect measure expressions with allowing for an exposure-mediator interaction.
+The RRC estimator used two equally spaced split points to form the risk sets in the validation study.
+When $K\geq 3$, the sample size in the last risk set was smaller than 42, which was insufficient for reaching stable estimates in the measurement error model \eqref{e_aamwt} given the large number of confounders included in the analysis.
 All methods suggested a negative NIE, NDE, and TE, indicating that VGA leads to a lower risk of cardiovascular diseases.
-However, the NIE and NDE estimates of the unadjusted method were attenuated towards 0 as compared to the proposed approaches, due to exposure measurement error.
-The unadjusted approach provided a similar MP estimate to the measurement error corrected approaches, all indicating that about 40\% of the total effect from the VGA to CVD was due to BMI.
-This is not surprising given the bias analysis based on Theorem \ref{thm1} and the observation that the exposure-mediator interaction effect was weak and statistically non-significant (for example, the ORC1 gives $\widehat{\beta}_3^{(O1)}=0.06$ with standard error 0.07).
+However, the NIE and NDE estimates of the uncorrected method were attenuated towards 0 as compared to the proposed methods, due to exposure measurement error ($\widehat{\rho}_{AA^*}=0.62$).
+The uncorrected approach provided a similar MP estimate to the measurement error corrected approaches, all indicating that about 40\% of the total effect from the VGA to CVD was due to BMI.
+The exposure-mediator interaction term was not statistically significant under any of the bias correction strategies (e.g., $\widehat{\beta}_3^{(R)}=0.001$ (standard error $=0.002$) with p-value $=0.38$).
+Therefore, we also explored additional analyses without the exposure-mediator interaction (Panel B in Table \ref{tab:hpfs}).
+We found that point estimates without considering this interaction were close to their counterparts with an interaction, because the exposure-mediator interaction effect is statistically insignificant and is much smaller compared to the main effects of exposure and mediator (e.g., RRC gives $\widehat{\beta}_1^{(R)}=-0.062$ (standard error $=0.057$), $\widehat{\beta}_2^{(R)}=0.045$ (standard error $=0.003$), and $\widehat{\beta}_3^{(R)}=0.001$ (standard error $=0.002$); ORC1 and ORC2 also give similar coefficient estimates).